rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 * Exit Criteria
 * Risks & Mitigations

-The product test strategy is a live document.
-We keep updating the document based on changes in the product design, coding and testing.
-We are using Agile development process in VMware Practice Area.
-For each sprint, development team, quality engineering team and scrum master create Jira stories and pick stories together.
+The product test strategy is a living document.
+We keep updating the document based on changes in the product design, coding, and testing.
+We use the agile development process in VMware Practice Area.
+For each sprint, the development team, quality engineering team, and scrum master create Jira stories and pick stories together.
 The development team focuses on product coding and unit tests.
-The quality engineering team focuses on functional testing, end to end testing, performance testing and security testing.
-Any identified defect is entered into the Jira system so that the development team can verify and fix them as soon as possible.
+The quality engineering team focuses on functional testing, end to end testing, performance testing, and security testing.
+Any identified defects are entered into the Jira system so that the development team can verify and fix them as soon as possible.
 We are automating all our tests so that they can be incorporated into the continuous integration process of our products.

-## Unit Testing
+### Unit testing

-The development team is responsible of unit tests to ensure that all small pieces of the code have been test thoroughly.
-The team is using [Spock testing framework](http://spockframework.org/) to create unit test cases.
-Spock is a testing and specification framework for Java and Groovy applications.
-Spock is a more powerful alternative to the traditional JUnit stack, by leveraging Groovy features.
+The development team is responsible for unit tests to ensure that all small pieces of the code have been tested thoroughly.
+The team is using the [Spock testing framework](http://spockframework.org/) to create unit test cases.
+Spock is a testing and specification framework for Java and Groovy applications and is a more powerful alternative to the traditional JUnit stack, by leveraging Groovy features.
 Since our products normally interact with lots of internal systems, we also mock those dependent systems.
-For example, here is one unit test case for one of our product:
+For example, here is a unit test case for one of our products:

 ```